milanaryal/milanaryal.github.io/_posts/2015/2015-01-17-adding-edit-on-github-links-to-github-pages-using-jekyll.md

 ### View revision history link

-Like ways you can also add view revision history link which shows all the commitment of a post or doc.
+Like ways you can also add view revision history link which shows all the commitments of a post or doc.

 #### For a blog post